dinkwiz/pdsnd_github/README.md

 Bikeshare Project for Udacity Nanodegree

 ### Description
-Describe what your project is about and what it does
+This project is part of the Udacity Nanodegree.

+It explores bikeshare data from the US.

 ### Files used
 Include the files used